 · James Chamellis Potter (1865-1955) ·

-Sadly, I only remember a few things about him: he participated in the Cherokee Outlet land run, was a blacksmith and marshal in Nickerson, and had suffered a debilitating stroke years before his death.
+My great-grandfather, James Chamellis Potter, participated in the Cherokee Outlet land run, was a blacksmith and marshal in Nickerson, and suffered a debilitating stroke years before his death.

 “Mellis” or “J.C.” was born prior to the end of the Civil War—just barely.
 As a little kid, five years old, I recall meeting him.
 A year later, in 1955, he died at age 90.